christianfang95/datascienceprojects/multinomial-lpm.md

 # Introducing the MLPM

 In the second edition of "An Introduction to Statistical Learning", James, Witten, Hastie, and Tibshirani outline why it is a bad idea to use linear regression for a multi-class classification task.
-In short, the regression coefficients and predicted probabilities are dependent on the ordering of the classes (e.g., ordering the classes as [0, 1, 2] will give you different results compared to ordering the classes as [1, 0, 2]), and linear regression assumes that the difference between the classes is equally big (which makes no sense when you talk about an ordinal variable).
+In short, the regression coefficients and predicted probabilities are dependent on the ordering of the classes (e.g., ordering the classes as [0, 1, 2] will give you different results compared to ordering the classes as [1, 0, 2]), and linear regression assumes that the difference between the classes is equally big (which makes no sense when you talk about a qualitative target variable).

-On the other hand, James et al. also mention that using linear regression for a **binary** classification task is generally not all that problematic, though the authors rightly conclude that such an approach is still undesirable for many reasons, for example because you can get nonsensical predicted probabilities such as -0.2 or 1.5.
-What James et al. don't mention is that using linear regression on a binary dependent variable is considered a valid approach by mostly economists and sociologists, who refer to such a model as the "linear probability model" or LPM.
+On the other hand, James et al. also mention that using linear regression for a *binary* classification task is generally not all that problematic, though the authors rightly conclude that such an approach is still undesirable for many reasons, for example because you can get nonsensical predicted probabilities such as -0.2 or 1.5.
+What James et al. don't mention is that using linear regression on a binary dependent variable *is* considered a valid approach by mostly economists and sociologists, who refer to such a model as a "linear probability model" or LPM.
 Some economists and sociologists even go as far as claiming that the LPM is superior to logistic regression, based on poorly-executed simulation studies, but I digress...

 That gave me an idea: what if we decompose a multiclass classification problem into a series of LPMs?
 Would it work, as in: would the prediction performance be at least reasonably high to warrant the use of such a model?
-After all, estimating a series of LPMs is basically the same thing as approximating a multinomial logistic regression model by fitting K-1 binary logistic regressions, where K is the number of classes.
+After all, estimating a series of LPMs is sort of the same thing as approximating a multinomial logistic regression model by fitting n-1 binary logistic regressions, where n is the number of classes.

-Note: Please take this tutorial with a grain of salt.
-As you will see from my conclusion, I do not recommend using the MLPM as a classification algorithm.
+Note: *Please take this tutorial with a grain of salt.
+The LPM and MLPM are stupid.
+As you will see from my conclusion, I do not recommend using the MLPM as a classification algorithm.*

-## Mathematical notation for the MLPM
+## Inventing the MLPM

-The joke about the MLPM is that is is merely a series of separate linear

-I am not 100% sure about the mathematical notation for the "multinomial LPM" (since I just made it up...), but it should be something like this:
+The "multinomial linear probability model" is not actually a proper statistical model, it is just a series separate "binary" linear probability models.
+I am not 100% sure about how you would mathematically describe the MLPM (since I just made it up...), but it should be something like this:

 $$Pr(Y_{i} = k) = \alpha + \sum_{j=1}^{k-1} \beta_{k}X_{i}$$

-In other words, we fit K-1 linear probability models

-## An example using three classes

-If we have three classes, [0, 1, 2], then we would simply fit two LPMs:
+In other words, if we have $k$ classes to predict, we fit $k$ separate binary LPMs.
+For example, if we have three classes, [0, 1, 2], then we would simply fit two LPMs:

+$$Pr(Y_{i} = 0) = \alpha + \sum \beta_{i}X_{i}$$

 $$Pr(Y_{i} = 1) = \alpha + \sum \beta_{i}X_{i}$$

 $$Pr(Y_{i} = 2) = \alpha + \sum \beta_{i}X_{i}$$

-This gives us the predicted probabilities of each row being 1 or 2, respectively.
+This gives us three predicted probabilities:
+- the probability of the observation being in class 0 (as opposed to 1 and 2)
+- the probability of the observation being in class 1 (as opposed to 0 and 2)
+- the probability of the observation being in class 2 (as opposed to 0 and 1)

 But what about the proability of being 0?
 Well, the only way I came up with was to simply define $Pr(y_{i} = 0)$ as follows:

 $$Pr(Y_{i} = 0) = 1 - Pr(Y_{i} = 1) - Pr(Y_{i} = 2) $$

-My intuition told me that calculating $Pr(y_{i} = 0)$ this way would compound the problem of getting nonsensical predicted probabilities from a "binary LPM".
-If $Pr(Y_{i} = 1)$ and/or $Pr(Y_{i} = 2)$ can take nonsenical values, $Pr(Y_{i} = 0)$ might get "super nonsensical".
+My intuition told me that calculating $Pr(y_{i} = 0)$ this way would certainly compound the problem of getting nonsensical predicted probabilities from a "binary LPM".
+As is well-documented, it is common for binary LPM predicted probabilities being wildly out of range.
+So, if $Pr(Y_{i} = 1)$ and/or $Pr(Y_{i} = 2)$ can/will take nonsenical values, $Pr(Y_{i} = 0)$ will get "super nonsensical".
 For example, if $Pr(Y_{i} = 1) = -0.1$ and $Pr(Y_{i} = 1) = 1.2$, then $Pr(Y_{i} = 0) = 1 - (0.3) - (1.4) = -0.7$.
 Obviously, such a result cannot be interpreted in terms of a probability, and I assumed that this fundamental flaw of the "MLPM" would make it a poor classifier.

 Little did I know...

-# Does it work?
+# (How) does it work?

 There are multiple ways of estimating an "MLPM".
-In principle, we would just need to make dummy variables out of the target variable, fit K-1 LPMs, calculate the K-1 predicted probabilities, and calculate $Pr(y_{i} = 0)$ as stated above.
+In principle, we could just make dummy variables out of the target variable, fit K LPMs and calculate the K predicted probabilities.

 An easier way is to use the `OneVsRestClassifier` from `sklearn.multiclass`, which breaks down a multiclass classification problem into a series of binary classification tasks.
+Usually, you would use it with a logistic regression, but we can simply use a linear regression model instead! ;)

 ## Importing packages and simulating data